TheJelmega/prog-lang/design/README.md

 #### Resolve examples

-Below are example of where something can happen in a collisin check
+Below are example of where something can happen in a collision check.

 2. Different names: **_no collision_**
 ```